jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 If you are just starting out, you might just want to do this

-    scott@octo:~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt
+    ~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt

 This *copy_boot.sh* script needs to know the `TMPDIR` to find the binaries.
 It looks for an environment variable called `OETMP`.

 For instance, if I had this in the `local.conf`

-    TMPDIR = "/oe7/bbb/tmp-morty"
+    TMPDIR = "/oe7/bbb/tmp-rocko"

 Then I would export this environment variable before running `copy_boot.sh`

-    scott@octo:~/bbb/meta-bbb/scripts$ export OETMP=/oe7/bbb/tmp-morty
+    ~/bbb/meta-bbb/scripts$ export OETMP=/oe7/bbb/tmp-rocko

 Then run the `copy_boot.sh` script passing the location of SD card

-    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_boot.sh sdb
+    ~/bbb/meta-bbb/scripts$ ./copy_boot.sh sdb

 This script should run very fast.

 #### copy_rootfs.sh

-This script copies the *zImage* kernel, the device tree binaries and the rest of the operating system to the root file system partition of the SD card.
+This script copies the zImage Linux kernel, the device tree binaries and the rest of the operating system to the root file system partition of the SD card.

-The script accepts an optional command line argument for the image type, for example `console` or `qt5`.
-The default is `console` if no argument is provided.
+The script accepts an optional command line argument for the image type, for example **console** or **qt5**.
+The default is **console** if no argument is provided.

-The script also accepts a `hostname` argument if you want the host name to be something other then the default `beaglebone`.
+The script also accepts a **hostname** argument if you want the host name to be something other then the default **beaglebone**.

-Here's an example of how you'd run `copy_rootfs.sh`
+Here's an example of how you'd run **copy_rootfs.sh**

-    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb console
+    ~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb console

 or

-    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb qt5 bbb
+    ~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb qt5 bbb

-The *copy_rootfs.sh* script will take longer to run and depends a lot on the quality of your SD card.
+The **copy_rootfs.sh** script will take longer to run and depends a lot on the quality of your SD card.
 With a good *Class 10* card it should take less then 30 seconds.

 The copy scripts will **NOT** unmount partitions automatically.
 If an SD card partition is already mounted, the script will complain and abort.
 This is for safety, mine mostly, since I run these scripts many times a day on different machines and the SD cards show up in different places.

 Here's a realistic example session where I want to copy already built images to a second SD card that I just inserted.

-    scott@octo:~$ sudo umount /dev/sdb1
+    ~$ sudo umount /dev/sdb1
-    scott@octo:~$ sudo umount /dev/sdb2
+    ~$ sudo umount /dev/sdb2
-    scott@octo:~$ export OETMP=/oe7/bbb/tmp-morty
+    ~$ export OETMP=/oe7/bbb/tmp-rocko
-    scott@octo:~$ cd bbb/meta-bbb/scripts
+    ~$ cd bbb/meta-bbb/scripts
-    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_boot.sh sdb
+    ~/bbb/meta-bbb/scripts$ ./copy_boot.sh sdb
-    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb console bbb2
+    ~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb console bbb2

-Both *copy_boot.sh* and *copy_rootfs.sh* are simple scripts easily modified for custom use.
+Both **copy_boot.sh** and **copy_rootfs.sh** are simple scripts meant to be modified for custom use.

 ### Booting from the SD card

-The default behavior of the *BBB* is to boot from the *eMMC* first if it finds a bootloader there.
+The default behavior of the beaglebone is to boot from the ***eMMC*** first if it finds a bootloader there.

 Holding the **S2** switch down when the bootloader starts will cause the BBB to try booting from the SD card first.
 The **S2** switch is above the SD card holder.